LLBlumire/wm-library-of-exotic-text/README.md

 # Westmarches Library of Exotic Texts

-The library is a small two floor building in the water district.
+The library is a small two floor building in the western district.
 It's bottom floor serves as a public space and its top (accessed through a staircase at the back) is private living quarters.
 The bottom floor looks like a simple room with sparse shelves and texts with